bitrise-io/devcenter/_articles/reviews/submitting-a-new-project-scanner-to-bitrise.md

 Based on the scanner outputs, the plugin generates a Bitrise configuration, with a `bitrise.yml` file.
 In the automatically generated workflows, every required input will have a valid value.

 The plugin also generates a `bitrise.secrets.yml` file.
 You can store [secret Environment Variables](/bitrise-cli/secrets/) in this.

+Contribute to the bitrise-init project by [creating and submitting your own project type scanner](/bitrise-cli/creating-your-own-bitrise-project-scanner/)!